-I also fought to give Native Hawaiians a seat at the table when it comes to the management of Papahānaumokuakea National Marine Monument.
-The Office of Hawaiian Affairs is now a cotrustee of the monument.
+I also fought to give Native Hawaiians a seat at the table when it comes to the management of Papahānaumokuākea National Marine Monument.
+The Office of Hawaiian Affairs is now a co-trustee of the monument.

 Our goal of increasing local food production is another golden opportunity for Hawai'i.
 We are blessed with four growing seasons and a land-grant university with a College of Tropical Agriculture that has a long history of cutting-edge work.
 With all these factors, Hawai'i can and must become the premier center for new agricultural technologies.

 We already have ag tech startups going strong in Hawai'i.
 One company that comes to mind is Smart Yields.
 They help small and medium farmers to increase their production with data analytics and other tools.
 The company received international attention when it was chosen to be a part of the Vatican's first tech accelerator focused on global food production.
 At this time, I'd like to recognize Smart Yields CEO Vincent Kimura and his mentor, Hawai'i Island farmer Richard Ha.

 What we now need is the driver to make greater local food production possible.
 There is no better way than through our schools.
 I applaud the new leadership in the DOE's Farm to School program, the leadership provided by Lt.
 Governor Shan Tsutsui, and the great cooperation of the Department of Agriculture and the State's Procurement Office.
-Lt.
-Governor, please stand to be recognized.

 Clean energy is not only critical to air and water quality, it is important to our economy and our wallets as we work to reduce our reliance on imported fossil fuels.

-Working with the Legislature, I was the first governor to sign into law a bill requiring 100% of Hawai'i's electricity to come from renewable sources by 2045.
+Working with the Legislature, I was the first governor to sign into law a bill requiring 100 percent of Hawai'I's electricity to come from renewable sources by 2045.
 Again, this demonstrates what we can accomplish when we work together.
+As a next step, we will grow a carbon market in Hawai'i.
+This way carbon polluters around the world can invest in restoring Hawai'i's koa and 'ohi'a trees to offset their carbon emissions.